2.2.3 Module activation

 Which is not what we intended.
 Modules are not classes.
 If we wanted the logger to support several originators that can be nested, we would need to add support for it in the definition module.
 Something like:

-module logger =
+module Logger =

-def int fd = stderr, max originators = 10;
+def int fd = stderr, max_originators = 10;

 int orig := 0;

-pub proc push originator = (string str) void:
+pub proc push_originator = (string str) void:

-(assert (orig < max originators);
+(assert (orig < max_originators);

 orig +:= 1;